 - Make payments on time.
 This helps build a good record and avoids late payment charges.

 - Use the card for emergencies.
 Start off slowly with this new convenience.
-Keep using cash, check cards, and checks for most purchases, especially until you get comfortable with the card.
+Keep using cash, debit cards, and checks for most purchases, especially until you get comfortable with the card.

 - Never let others use your card.
 You are responsible for all charges on your card.
 Do not let others borrow it or give out the number.